rupor-github/kindle/goprojects/README.md

 * notActive - if true, program will immediately exit.
 This allows user to stop synchronizing folders without editing /etc/lipc-daemon-events.conf

 ### Performance
-Currently it takes program Kindle CCAL about 4 seconds to update ~30 collections with ~100 books:
+Currently it takes Kindle CCAL about 4 seconds to update ~30 collections with ~100 books:
 ```
 141001:123627 KAL[14038]: 2014/10/01 12:36:27 Syncing collections with folders [/mnt/us/documents/mybooks/]
 141001:123627 KAL[14038]: 2014/10/01 12:36:27 Sending commands, 157.578958ms